moreati/mitogen/docs/serialization.rst

    Mitogen spawns every child, so we can rely on Python being available
 2. forward or backward compatibility between versions of Mitogen;
    serialized objects only live as long as the Mitogen master process
+3. compatibility with ASCII only or text only channels;
+   channels can be assumed to be 8-bit clean

 Survey
 ------